Will Orben

 Will Orben (born March 30, 1974) is an American former professional soccer player who played as a striker.
-He is currently head coach of Phillips Academy.
+He is head coach of Phillips Academy.

 Career

 After playing for the Hershey Wildcats, Orben played in Denmark for FC Copenhagen, Viborg FF, Ølstykke FC, B.93 and BK Skjold.

 After retiring as a player, Orben became a coach, and was in charge of Taft School starting in 2003.
 He is now head coach at Phillips Andover Academy.